edufeed-org/kanban-editor/docs/GUIDES/Kanban-NIP.md

 }
 ```

+**⚠️ CRITICAL:** Board `p` tags grant **edit permission** (maintainers), NOT just notification/assignment.
+Only the Board creator and designated maintainers can publish new Card events under this Board's d-tag.

 In case there are no `p` tags to designate maintainers, the owner of the board is the only person who can publish cards on the boards.

 Editing the board event is possible only by the creator of the board.